JoseGomez14/sitas-db-model/README.md

 ### :card_file_box: PlacementArea
 Categorizes items based on their designated placement zone, which may include hand luggage, cabin luggage, or checked luggage.

+### 🩺 MedicalInfo
+Contains the medical info of the passenger

+### 🧳LostLuggageInfo
+contains information on luggage shipping address  in case of loss

+### 🛂 BoardingPass
+Gathers all the passenger and flight related information to generates the boarding pass